Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_management_resources.md

 Enables the the Standard pricing tier for `StorageAccounts` using the "Configure Azure Defender for Storage to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

+### Additional settings

+The following additional settings can be used to set configuration on all management resources:

 #### `settings.location`